Family Justice Center

 Cathy Cason, Director Ware County DFCS

-Laura Shiver, Georgia Legal Services
+Laura Shiver, Managing Attorney, Georgia Legal Services

 Heather Minshew, Victim Advocate

-Terry Anderson, Victim Advocate
+Terry Anderson, Community Advocate

 Lucille Husbands, Magnolia House Fiscal/HR/Admin Manager